scazan/pattern-streams/README.md

 # pattern-streams
-A collection of patterns for generating streams/sequences based on SuperCollider patterns.
+A collection of patterns for generating streams/sequences inspired by SuperCollider patterns.